 Some contractors may choose to subcontract self-leveling thin overlay or stamping applications, and then enhance the new surface through staining, dying, sawcutting, stenciling and even stamping before sealing or coating the finished design.

 Troweled-on overlays take experience and a steady hand – unless you’re shooting for a look enhanced by trowel marks on the finished surface.
-Some contractors purposely leave trowel marks in their overlay, a technique which can be compared to leaving brush marks on a smooth, high-gloss painted trim.
+Some contractors purposely leave trowel marks in their overlay.
+Compare this technique to leaving brush marks on a smooth, high-gloss painted trim.

-New and existing concrete must be properly evaluated before installing a coating or overlay system.
+Properly evaluate new and existing concrete before installing a coating or overlay system.
 A basic understanding of concrete sanding, grinding and surfacing techniques is essential to determining criteria for the adhesion of the finished product.

 Existing surfaces must be free of oil, wax, grease, asphalt, paint, latex compounds, curing and sealing compounds and any contaminant that could affect the final bond between the substrate and the concrete overlay.

 “The concrete must be opened up and clean,” says Bill Shorey of Spec-West — a Sacramento, California, concrete products distributor.
 “The more porous the substrate, the better the overlay adhesion you’ll get.
 There’s more of an angular surface to grab on to and there will be deeper penetration into the substrate.”